vkhangpham/glossary/generate_glossary/validator/README.md

-# Concept Validator
+# Academic Concept Validator

-This module provides tools for validating technical concepts using different validation modes.
+This module provides tools for validating academic concepts across different levels of the glossary hierarchy using multiple validation strategies.

+## Overview

+The validator ensures that terms in the academic glossary are valid concepts by applying multiple layers of validation, from basic structural checks to content verification and LLM-based analysis.

 ## Features